nabiyev94/REST-API-adapter/README.md

 * Test the app by sending GET request to localhost.
 For example to get all posts for user id **7** send request to `127.0.0.1:3000/7`

 Extra info:
-As a framework, Express.js has been  used
-As HTTP library, Axios has been used
+As a framework, Express.js has been  used and as HTTP library, Axios has been used